Mental Health First Aid

 christa.haywoodfarmer@cmha.bc.ca

-Christa Haywood-Farmer is the Manager of Community & Vocational Integration with Canadian Mental Health Association, Kamloops Branch.
-In 2009, she received her certification to deliver Mental Health First Aid (MHFA) and has provided numerous courses to university staff and faculty, RCMP members, fire fighters, city workers, family members, paramedics and many students and volunteers.
-As a MHFA instructor, she brings her experience working directly with individuals experiencing mental health issues and highlights the need to respond timely and respectfully.
-A strong awareness and connection to applicable community resources helps participants feel confident within their learning.
-She believes in people and feels honored to be in a position where she can support the community.
+Christa Haywood-Farmer has delivered trainings, workshops and education to Kamloops and region for over 15 years.
+Within that time, she has had opportunities to develop programming, to teach and train staff, volunteers and communities, and to build relationships and trust with those accessing service.
+Her focus throughout her career has been mental health which includes promoting awareness in the hopes of decreasing stigma.
+In 2009, Christa received certification to deliver Mental Health First Aid (MHFA) and has provided courses to university staff and faculty, RCMP members, fire fighters, city workers, family members, paramedics and numerous students and volunteers.
+As a MHFA instructor, she brings an empathetic approach that she gained while working directly with individuals experiencing mental health issues.
+She highlights the need to respond authentically, respectfully and with kindness.
+She equips herself with strong awareness and connection to applicable community resources to help participants feel confident within their learning.